Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 If you look at the above chart, you can clearly see that all-cause mortality increases significantly with higher levels of alcohol consumption frequency.
 In the researchers own words:

 “In the present study, quantity of alcohol consumed was clearly associated with an increased risk of all-cause mortality among regular drinkers, while frequency of alcohol intake did not appear to be related to all-cause mortality when these factors were investigated separately.
 When they were examined in combination, pattern of drinking emerged as an important factor in the mortality of male regular drinkers, with the highest hazard ratios observed among those consuming ≥450 g of alcohol 5–7 days per week.
 Interestingly, the increased risk of all-cause mortality associated with frequency of alcohol intake was seen among heavy drinkers only (≥300 g alcohol/week).”

-In other words, according to this study, if you are a man and drink more than 21 drinks a week (an activity engaged in by about 15% of Americans), the greatest risk is if you consume this amount over the course of 5 or more days per week.
-The data here shows that drinkers in general would be better served by consuming all of their alcohol in 4 or less days per week, even if it means that those days they do drink they have a higher BAC.
+In other words, according to this study, if you are a man and drink more than 21 drinks a week (an activity engaged in by about 15% of Americans), you are at greater risk if you consume this amount without any breaks in the week.
+The data here shows that drinkers in general would be better served by consuming all of their alcohol in 4 or less days per week, even if it means that those days they do drink they have a slightly higher BAC.
 (While this study was done in men, its results would likely translate to women, albeit at smaller alcohol consumption quantity thresholds.)

 The researchers point out that their study is not without backup.
 They state: “[This] has been consistently observed in our previous analysis of the 7-year follow-up data from cohort 1, other Japanese prospective cohort studies, and studies conducted in other countries.”

 As can be seen in the above chart, there is a huge correlation between large alcohol consumption done daily and liver disease, rather than consumed throughout less days per week.